 - a.
 Collection of baseline data or preliminary data - b.
 Usage of needs assessment information to drive program design and implementation - c.
-Communication to all stakeholders of the goals and measureable objectives driving the program - d.
+Communication to all stakeholders of the goals and measurable objectives driving the program - d.
 Planning and scheduling of research-based strategies/activities in the proposed timeframe

 - e.
 Setting of daily, weekly, and monthly schedules indicating where students must be served a minimum of 12 hours per week, outside of transportation - f.
 Creation of and maintenance of rosters for attendance in Cayen AS/21 - g.
 Creation, communication, and documentation of activities and lesson plans - h.
 Obtainment of materials and equipment; creation of updated inventories following guidelines as provided by GaDOE 21st CCLC program - i.
 Correlation of out-of-school activities to Georgia Standards of Excellence (GSE) supporting the students' regular school program - j.
-Establishment of and communication of required policies and procedures to staff, parents, students, and stakeholders - 2.
-Staffing and Professional Learning - a.
+Establishment of and communication of required policies and procedures to staff, parents, students, and stakeholders

+2. Staffing and Professional Learning

+- a.
 Staffing organization - i.
 Implementation of the program's organizational, managerial, and staffing structure - ii.
 Hiring of appropriate and qualified staff - iii.
 Organizational chart clearly delineating roles and responsibilities of all program staff as well as duties of partnership agencies, as applicable - iv.
 Utilization of and adherence to district/organizational hiring procedures - v.
 Verification of instructional staff's possession of required certifications/qualifications - vi.
-Prior to Employment: Acquisition of annual national criminal background checks on all staff and collection of fingerprinting information as well as how program will determine fitness for employment - vii.
+Prior to Employment: Acquisition of annual national criminal background checks on all staff and collection of fingerprinting information as well as how program will determine fitness for employment.
+Check with local school district, sheriff's office for possible background check resources and processes. - vii.
+Update staff information and status in Cayen AS/21 - viii.
 Compliance with written district or organization plan for evaluating and managing staff performance - b.
 Professional learning plan (please see Appendix R for Professional Learning Request Form) - i.
 Written professional learning plan - ii.
 Yearly schedule of professional learning opportunities - iii.
 Agendas for all professional learning opportunities - iv.
 Staff rosters with attendance sign-in sheets by participants from professional learning opportunities is a requirement for each planned activity - v.
 Collection of evaluations of professional learning activities - c.
 Job descriptions of key personnel with required qualifications - i.
 Program directors (see Appendix D) - ii.
 Site coordinators - iii.
 Teachers - iv.
-Support staff - v.
-Evaluator (see Appendix C) - d.
-Time and effort records maintained (all completed after the fact) - i.
+Data specialist - v.
+Support staff - vi.
+External Evaluator (see Appendix C) - d.
+Time and effort records maintained (all completed after the fact)

+- i.
 Daily or weekly completion of timesheets - ii.
 If needed, completion of Personnel Activity Reports (PARs) at least monthly - iii.
-Offering of specific detail as to the type of 21st CCLC activity being done
+Offering of specific detail as to the type of 21st CCLC activity being done - iv.
+Completion of semi-annual certifications, as needed - v.
+Maintenance of proposed staff-to-student ratios per grant application - vi.
+Recruitment of volunteers, including senior citizens